Experimental demonstration of the absence of noise-induced barren plateaus using information content landscape analysis: Introduction

 In this work, we experimentally show the absence of NIBP due to the effect of non-unital noise, characterized by the coherence time for amplitude damping, \(\Tone\).
 We run quantum circuits on IBM hardware with system sizes ranging from $N=8$ to $N=102$ qubits and runtimes up to several hundreds of microseconds.
 To efficiently estimate the gradient signal in real hardware, we make use of Information Content Landscape Analysis (ICLA)~\cite{perez-salinas2024analyzing} and find that the gradient does not vanish with increasing circuit length.
 This is in agreement with the theoretical predictions in refs.~\cite{Pat2025beyondunitalnoise,meleNonunitalNoise2024}.
 Our findings indicate that under real conditions NIBP will not be present, in apparent contradiction to previous understanding~\cite{WangNIBP2021,Larocca2025ReviewBP}.
 Nonetheless, the appearance of a finite gradient does not necessarily imply trainability and accuracy in the optimization of the VQA.
 Finally, combining the analytical lower-bound for the absence of NIPB from ref.~\cite{Pat2025beyondunitalnoise} and the circuit runtime at which the gradient signal levels off allows us to estimate an effective \(\effTone\) of the hardware computations.
 We find that \(\effTone\) is significantly smaller than the mean \(\Tone\) of the quantum device from the calibration data.
 This result is an indication that standard benchmark and calibration metrics based on mean properties of the hardware should not be fully trusted to estimate the computational capabilities of a quantum device.
 As such, we envision the use of the methodology presented here to be used as yet another metric to more accurately estimate the actual \(\Tone\) for a particular computation.
 To the best of our knowledge this is the first demonstration of the absence of NIBP and ICLA in actual quantum processing units.

-The manuscript is organized as follows: In~\Cref{sec:background}, we provide the necessary background for non-expert readers which include a description of variational quantum algorithms~\Cref{subsec:vqa}, information content landscape analysis~\Cref{subsec:icla}, a basic introduction to noise in quantum hardware and noise-induced barren plateaus~\Cref{subsec:noise}, and finally a general theory of barren plateaus~\Cref{subsec:bp}.
+The manuscript is organized as follows: In the first part of~\Cref{sec:results}, we provide the necessary background for non-expert readers which include a description of variational quantum algorithms~\Cref{subsec:vqa}, information content landscape analysis~\Cref{subsec:icla}, a basic introduction to noise in quantum hardware and noise-induced barren plateaus~\Cref{subsec:noise}, and finally a general theory of barren plateaus~\Cref{subsec:bp}.
 An expert reader might skip some or all of these subsections.
-Next, in~\Cref{sec:description_exp} we detail the experimental set-up, and the parameters of the IBM quantum processing units.
-The main results of our work are presented in~\Cref{sec:results}.
-Finally, in~\Cref{sec:conclusions} we discuss the implications of this study, lay down open research questions, and present some research directions for the future.
+The second half of~\Cref{sec:results} is devoted to the experiment and the main results of this work.
+In~\Cref{subsec:description_exp} we detail the experimental set-up, and the parameters of the IBM quantum processing units, followed by the presentation of the main figures in~\Cref{subsec:num_exp_absenceNIBP}, and the connection of the abscense of NIBP to an effective coherence time in~\Cref{subsec:TonEff}.
+The manuscript continues with~\Cref{sec:discussion} where we discuss the implications of this study, lay down open research questions, and present some research directions for the future.
+Finally, in~\Cref{sec:methods} we present further details of the experimental set up to ease its reproducibility, as well as additional calculation to support our main results.